smartcontractkit/external-adapters-js/README.md

 - Under Function code, select "Upload a .zip file" from the Code entry type drop-down
 - Click Upload and select the `$adapter-adapter.zip` file
 - Handler:
-  - index.handler for REST API Gateways
+  - index.awsHandlerREST for REST API Gateways
-  - index.handlerv2 for HTTP API Gateways
+  - index.awsHandlerHTTP for HTTP API Gateways
 - Add the environment variable (repeat for all environment variables):
   - Key: API_KEY
   - Value: Your_API_key